Purple-Magic/haml-docker/README.md

 docker pull kalashnikovisme/haml-docker
 ```

-And then `docker run kalashnikovisme/haml-docker YOUR_HAML_FILE.haml`
+And then `docker run --rm --volume "$PWD:/app" kalashnikovisme/haml-docker /app/YOUR_FILE.haml`

 ## Build and push your own image